 You’ve been posting to Instagram and growing your audience, now how can you use that audience to turn their engagement into actual results?
-One effective way to use your audience is to host an Instagram photo contest.

 First things first, before you plan your contest, think about the end result that you’re looking for.
 Do you want more followers, more guests in the door?